 Cardboard – recycled back into corrugated cardboard.

 Textiles – sorted for reuse or recycled and fibres used to make new cloth.

-- you have recently moved house.
+- you've recently moved house.

-- you have lost or damaged your box/caddy.
+- you've lost or damaged your box/caddy.

 - your box/bin/caddy has not been emptied (Please notify us within 2 working days)

 Where access to property is blocked and it's a public highway instruction and not the residents fault, Amey will make one further attempt within 24 hours to collect.
 If access is still impeded the next collection will not take place until the next scheduled collection day.
 If you've any extra recycling we ask that you place all plastic and cans in your green boxes for collection the following week.
 (This will help with the collection of additional items and minimises collection times).